ihack4falafel/ihack4falafel.github.io/_posts/2017-10-6-C0m80-Challenge.md

 Introduction
 ------------
-This post is walk-through of how to root C0m80.
+This post is walk-through of rooting C0m80.
 The challenge is considered hard or at least it was for me.
 Shout out to [@3mrgnc3](https://twitter.com/3mrgnc3) for putting it together, I did come out the other end with new tricks up my sleeves.
 You can download the VM from [here](https://www.vulnhub.com/entry/c0m80-1,198/).
 Lastly, my apologies for the lengthy post, I did try my best to keep it to minimal.

 Walkthrough
 -----------
-Enumeration is KEY if you plan on conquering c0m80.
+Enumeration is key if you plan on conquering c0m80.
 We’ll start by firing off a quick n’ dirty recon script I made, which consist of `nmap`, `nikto`, `dirb`, and `enum4linux`.
-You can download the script from [here](https://github.com/ihack4falafel/OSCP/blob/master/BASH/Recon.sh), I also took the liberty of removing all of the junk output that we don’t care about!
+You can download the script from [here](https://github.com/ihack4falafel/OSCP/blob/master/BASH/Recon.sh).Also, I took the liberty of removing all of the junk output that we don’t care about!

 ```sh
 root@kali:~/Desktop/OSCP/BASH# ./Recon.sh C0m80.ctf